 Here’s an example of how I did it:

-As you can see, I was implying to the client the many known brands and companies have trusted me and my services.
+As you can see, I was implying to the client that many known brands and companies have trusted me and my services.
 Whether or not this is what convinced the client to hire me, I didn’t ask.